Are you getting a -5000 error when trying to activate a license? CLICK HERE FOR THE FIX!

 Is it real or is it MacVector?
 MacVector 14.5 includes the ability to create life-like agarose gels.

-This update fixes a couple of bugs in 15.0.1 and adds a number of minor enhancements.
-This includes the 15.0.1 update that fixes a number of widely differing issues seen by a subset of Mac OS X 10.10 users, fixes a fasta file import issue and even adds a new CRISPR indel detection option to the Align To Reference function.
+This fixes a few bugs in 15.0.2 and includes the 15.0.1 update that fixed a number of widely differing issues seen by a subset of Mac OS X 10.10 users..
 Download the update here.

 MacVector 15 Released!